plusnew/core/README.md

 );
 ```

-### Animate
+### ElementLifecycle
-The Animate-Component can take care of dom-elements which were mounted and of dom-elements to be unmounted.
+The ElementLifecycle-Component can take care of dom-elements which were mounted and of dom-elements to be unmounted.
 When a dom-element gets created the according elementDidMount or elementWillUnmount gets called, with the dom-element as a parameter.

 Same goes for dom-elements which will get unmounted.
 Simply return a resolved Promise when the animation is done and you want the dom-element to actually be deleted.